Kaitomone/ProjetSwift_Led_RichardEnzo/README.md

-# MQTTSample
+# SwiftUI_MQTT
-A sample iOS to connect/ subscribe and publish data via MQTT using CocoaMQTT framework
+An MQTT app using SwiftUI